Overview

 benefits

-- solid UI defaults: neutral, minimalist, functional style.
+- solid UI defaults: neutral, minimalist, functional style

 - easy-to-use, consistent API (DX)

-- rapid development of utilitarian and productivity apps
+- rapid development of utilitarian/productivity apps

 mantine style is opinionated and cohesive

-If we aim to override some style, we should make it compatible with the Mantine overall look.
+Mantine brings a set of cohesive style defaults: if we aim to do a partial style override, we should make it compatible with the Mantine overall look.

 mantine's packages